 \subsection{Theoretical Analysis}

 To measure the impact to performance of adding security we examine delay and throughput as key performance indicators.
-In packet switched networks there are generally four sources of delay at each node along the path: \emph{queuing} delay, \emph{propagation} delay, \emph{transmission} delay, and \emph{nodal processing} delay \cite{kurose1986computer}. \begin{itemize} \item \emph{Queuing Delay:} \rev{In general, the queuing delay is not constant and depends on the packet arrival and departure rates.
+In packet switched networks there are generally four sources of delay at each node along the path: \emph{queuing} delay, \emph{propagation} delay, \emph{transmission} delay, and \emph{nodal processing} delay \cite{kurose1986computer}. \begin{itemize} \item \emph{Queuing Delay:} In general, the queuing delay is not constant and depends on the packet arrival and departure rates.
 However, adding encryption to the link does not significantly impact the queuing delay.
-In other words, the difference in queuing delay with or without encryption is negligible.} \item \emph{Propagation Delay:} The propagation delay is strictly a function of the physical length and propagation speed of the link and will remain constant regardless of encryption. \item \emph{Transmission Delay:} The transmission delay is a function of the packet size (in bits), \(L\), and the link transmission rate, \(R\), which is defined as \(D_{trans}=L/R\).
+In other words, the difference in queuing delay with or without encryption is negligible. \item \emph{Propagation Delay:} The propagation delay is strictly a function of the physical length and propagation speed of the link and will remain constant regardless of encryption. \item \emph{Transmission Delay:} The transmission delay is a function of the packet size (in bits), \(L\), and the link transmission rate, \(R\), which is defined as \(D_{trans}=L/R\).
 For any given system, \(R\) is fixed but \(L\) will increase to some extent with encryption. \item \emph{Processing Delay:} Typically the processing delay is defined as the time required for intermediate nodes to examine the packet header and determine where to direct the packet \cite{kurose1986computer}.
 For this analysis, we include the encryption delay in the processing delay because it is essential to pass the payload to lower or higher OSI layers. \end{itemize}

 While queuing and propagation delay are unaffected by encryption, transmission and processing delay are impacted.
 For this reason our analysis focuses on quantifying the increase in transmission and processing delays.
-While it is clear that there will be some impact to these source of delay, researchers should fully understand the expected trade-off for their system.
-In the following subsection, we outline a few experiments that system engineers can perform to better characterize the impact of security and ensure they plan for security by design.
+While it is clear that there will be some impact, researchers should fully understand the expected trade-off for their system.
+Next, we outline a few experiments that system engineers can perform to better characterize the impact of security and ensure they plan for security by design.